sathishkumar-manogaran/FamilyGraph/README.md

 - Most of the relations come in pairs, as one is reverse of the other.
 They are coupled together, and one depends on another to get reverse relation in `getReverseRelation()`.
 Same is followed for Specific relations in `getGenericRelation()`
-- Using enum functions instead of maintaining a Map, because it enforces to add required logic for every new generic relation added and also to avoid adding a new entity at 2 places (enum and map).
+- Using enum as all the relations have static state and enum promotes type safety.

 ### Assumptions/Limitations
 - PARENT, SIBLING, CHILD are direct relations and KIN, COUSIN, NIBLING are indirect relations.